 All adults of working age in our community should have the opportunity to obtain permanent employment with a livable wage at a workplace where they are treated with dignity and have opportunities for advancement.
 United Way’s Diversity Leadership Society is heading up an initiative to reduce barriers to employment and advancement for local, diverse individuals.

-A multi-faceted approach will be employed to reach this goal:
+A multi-faceted approach will be the centerpiece of the initiative:

-- Lack of education, training, and credentials: The Society has and will financially support programs that help adults learn to read, earn their GED or other employment credentials, and teach English as a Second Language (ESL).
+Education, training, and credentials.
+The society will financially support programs that help adults learn to read, earn their GED or other employment credentials, and teach English as a Second Language (ESL).

-- Transportation: The Society will support programs that help recover driver’s licenses for adults, as well as programs that assist youth in obtaining their initial driver’s license.
+Transportation.
+The society will support programs that help adults recover their driver’s license and assist youth in obtaining their initial driver’s license.

-- History of involvement in the justice system: The Society will advocate for laws that promote expungement of records from public databases for non-violent offenders.
+Involvement in the justice system.
+The society will advocate for laws that promote expungement of records from public databases for non-violent offenders.
 Studies have shown that most employers are reluctant to hire applicants with criminal records, even for non-violent convictions.

 Diverse talent retention.
 With help from outside consultants, the society will develop a survey tool to understand why diverse talent is leaving the region at such a high rate.